 While there are similarities between a notary and an apostille, there are significant differences as well.
 These are the key distinctions between them:

-- Not every notary can offer translation or apostille services.
+- Not every notary may offer translation and/or apostille services.

-- Translation services typically fall under the apostille umbrella.
+- Translation services typically fall under the apostille umbrella, but are not always required to obtain.

 If any of this is confusing or unclear, we invite you to reach out to us.
 We’ll be happy to explain and clarify the differences between these types of services to ensure that you are getting what you need!